hash-bang/Monoxide/README.md

 Does not work.
 The reason is that Mongo expects all selectors to be written in dotted notation as follows:

 	db.users.find({
 		'auth.tokens.token': 'abc124'
 	}, callback);

+Mongol builds on the [DWIM](https://en.wikipedia.org/wiki/DWIM) philosophy where certain functionality is handled by Mongol to get the expected results.

 Mongol supports *both* of these formats allowing you to be as explicit as you require in your selection functions.
 Mongol will rewrite complex array selects (see first example) into dotted notation before passing the aggregate query onto the Mongo driver.